7bitcoder/7bitDI/Docs/advanced-guides/keyed-services.rst

 Keyed Services
 ========================================

 Multiple services with the same implementation can be registered using keyed services with addKeyed...
 ServiceCollection methods, similarly to normal services ServiceProvider has special Keyed methods to retrieve these services.
-Each keyed service is instantiated independently and has different address, default service can be retrieved with empty serviceKey = ""
+Each keyed service is created independently and has a different address, the default service can be retrieved or registered with an empty serviceKey = ""

 .. literalinclude:: ../../Examples/Guides/KeyedServices.cpp